Opinion | Kneeling on George Floyd’s neck sent a message to everyone who saw it

 Think about the fact that Chauvin and the other officers thought they had to “control” Floyd in the first place.
 And think about how they initiated their encounter with him.

 Police body-camera footage played Wednesday at the trial shows that one of the other then-officers, Thomas Lane, was the first to interact with Floyd.
 Lane rapped with his flashlight on the driver’s-side window of Floyd’s car, apparently startling Floyd, who opened the door slightly and said, “Oh, I’m sorry, I’m sorry.”
-Lane’s immediate reaction was to draw his revolver, point it at Floyd and shout: “Get your fucking hands up right now!”
+Lane’s immediate reaction was to draw his service weapon, point it at Floyd and shout: “Get your fucking hands up right now!”

 At that moment, both of Floyd’s hands were near the steering wheel, clearly visible to the officers.
 It is obvious on the video that he was neither holding nor reaching for any kind of weapon.
 Yet he suddenly found himself looking down the barrel of a policeman’s gun.